BORN TO CLIMB

 The most famous RMI guide that ever lived was also a profoundly humble man in an arena not known for fostering humility.
 Nawang Gombu Sherpa was a man of many such contrasts.

 Nawang Gombu had met the Queen of England on several occasions.
-You can find a picture of him in a 1963 National Geographic magazine placing a silk scarf of friendship around John F. Kennedy’s neck in the Rose Garden.
+You can find a picture of him in a 1963 National Geographic magazine placing a silk scarf of friendship around John F. Kennedy's neck in the Rose Garden.
 But if you worked and lived with Gombu around Mt.
-Rainier in the 70’s, 80’s or 90’s… you probably don’t remember him doing a whole lot of explaining as to why he was so special.
-More likely you remember him working very hard.
+Rainier in the 1970s, 1980s, or 1990s… you probably don't remember him doing a whole lot of explaining as to why he was so special.
+More likely, you remember him working very hard.
 And as he got a bit older and less capable on the mountain, some may remember that he also worked hard down around the guide shop, pushing a broom or helping with rental gear.

 Read more about RMI's commitment to environmental and social stewardship of mountainous regions.

-With over 40 years of history in guiding mountaineering expeditions, RMI is one of the premier guide services in the world.
+With over 50 years of history in guiding mountaineering expeditions, RMI is one of the premier guide services in the world.
 Lou's vision that attracted the best guides persists today.
-With progressive training and mentoring programs, accreditation and support of the AMGA and with numerous certified guides as part of our staff, RMI continues to push the standards of the profession forward.
-Our guides climb in all corners of the world, from the Himalaya, to the Andes, from the Alaska Range to the Antarctic.
-Recent expeditions include Antarctica's Ellsworth Mountains where several first ascent and ski descents were established, first ski descents in the Georgian Caucasus, and numerous Himalayan climbs.
+With progressive training and mentoring programs, accreditation and support of the AMGA, and numerous certified guides as part of our staff, RMI continues to push the standards of the profession forward.
+Our guides climb in all corners of the world, from the Himalayas to the Andes, from the Alaska Range to the Antarctic.
+Recent expeditions include Antarctica's Ellsworth Mountains, where several first ascents and ski descents were established, first ski descents in the Georgian Caucasus, and numerous Himalayan climbs.
 RMI guides can be found in World Cup Ice Climbing competitions, in the pages of outdoor magazines, and in the mountains every day.
 RMI's guides are the best in the industry, bringing years of experience climbing around the world to our climbs.

 Come climb with us and take part in America's mountaineering legacy.